xduraid/testtt/README.md

 parameter, or `{`.
 Otherwise, it does not start parameter expansion and the `$` character is preserved.

+`xd-shell` supports the following forms of parameter expansion:

+- `$NAME`
+- `${NAME}` — preferred to prevent characters immediately following the variable name from being interpreted as part of it.

+`NAME` may refer to a shell variable, an environment variable, or a special parameter.

 ---

 #### 6.2.1 Variable Expansion <a name="variable-expansion"></a>

-The following forms expand shell variables or environment variables:

-- `$VAR`
-- `${VAR}` — preferred when characters immediately following the variable name would otherwise be interpreted as part of it

-If a variable is not set, it expands to an empty string.
+When `NAME` in `$NAME` or `${NAME}` refers to a variable, parameter expansion replaces it with its value.
+If the variable is not defined, it is replaced with an empty string.

 ---

 #### 6.2.2 Special Parameters <a name="special-parameters"></a>

+When `NAME` in `$NAME` or `${NAME}` refers to a special parameter, parameter expansion replaces it with its value.

-The following special parameters are supported:
+`xd-shell` supports the following special parameters:

-- `$?` — exit status of the last command
+- `?` — stores the exit status of the last command
-- `$$` — PID of the current shell
+- `$` — stores the PID of the current shell
-- `$!` — PID of the most recent background job
+- `!` — stores the PID of the most recent background job

-Braced forms such as `${?}` are also supported.

 ---